The Killian Scott-starring crime-drama Damnation has been cancelled after one season in the US.

 We need your consent to load this YouTube contentWe use YouTube to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

-Speaking to RTÉ Entertainment before he began filming earlier this summer, Scott described his Damnation character as "a very special creative opportunity for me".
+Speaking to RTÉ Entertainment before he began filming last summer, Scott described his Damnation character as "a very special creative opportunity for me".

 "There is also a deeply charged personal history that is drenched in blood and anger that he comes up against from time to time, so it's all pretty volatile."